DSR-RHIT/me447-visualizing-data/cm/week-02_assignments.md

 -   [Set the y scales free](tut-0709_free-scales.md)
 -   [Rotate text in the panel strip](tut-0710_rotate-strip-text.md)
 -   [Change spacing between panels](tut-0711_change-panel-spacing.md)
+-   Compare your work to my version of the [tutorial script](../practiceR/tut05_dotplot-basics.R)
+-   Practice what you have learned by working these [exercises](tut-0712_dotplot-exercises.md)

 Data tutorials and exercises